py-why/EconML/README.md

 # For Developers

-You can get starting by cloning this repository.
+You can get started by cloning this repository.
 We use [setuptools](https://setuptools.readthedocs.io/en/latest/index.html) for building and distributing our package.
 We rely on some recent features of setuptools, so make sure to upgrade to a recent version with `pip install setuptools --upgrade`.
 Then from your local copy of the repository you can run `python setup.py develop` to get started.